sane8s/txphysicians/README.md

 # txphysicians
 Web application that provides access to the Roster of Deceased Texas Physicians (also known as “Gazetteer of Deceased TX Physicians: 19th &amp; 20th Century” or simply “TX Physicians”).

+[saneyates.org/txphysicians](https://saneyates.org/txphysicians/)

+## Acknowledgements
 Significant contributions by Wende Wang in January 2024, including development of advanced search form, dynamic count of results, database management, and image integration.

-[saneyates.org/txphysicians](https://saneyates.org/txphysicians/)

 ## About
 https://library.tmc.edu/mcgovern/roster-of-deceased-texas-physicians/